 This Constantine, known as Constantine III, withdrew virtually the whole of the Roman army from Britain around 409, both to fend off the barbarians who had recently entered the Roman Empire, and to fight for control of the western half of the empire.
 The Roman army never came back in any force to Britain, and those few Roman units left behind were unable to do much when barbarians began to attack Roman Britain.

-With a remarkable sense of timing, barbarians started attacking right around the departure of the Roman army, and it seems quite possible that someone had tipped them off that no one was watching this part of the Roman Empire anymore.
-Some of those who attacked in the first half of the 5th century had a long history of raiding this part of the Roman Empire.
+With a remarkable sense of timing, barbarians started attacking right around the departure of the Roman army.
+It seems quite possible that someone had tipped them off that no one was watching this part of the empire any more; some of those who attacked in the first half of the 5th century had a long history of raiding this portion of the Roman Empire.

 Learn More: Being a Roman Briton

-By 600 the Anglo-Saxons had established a number of independent kingdoms within territories that had once been Roman.
-For example, there was a kingdom of Wessex, which comes from the west Saxons; Sussex is where the south Saxons lived; and perhaps the most famous of them, Northumbria.
+By 600, the Anglo-Saxons had established several independent kingdoms within territories that had once been Roman.
+For example, there was a kingdom of Wessex, which comes from the West Saxons; Sussex is where the South Saxons lived; and perhaps the most famous of them, Northumbria.

-The Anglo-Saxons were not complete strangers to Britain.
-Some had served in the Roman army even before 408, and it’s quite possible the Anglo-Saxon mercenaries serving in Roman Britain had notified their ethnic relatives back in Germany that the Roman army had left: “This would be a good time for us to move into this part of the world.”
+The Anglo-Saxons were not total strangers to Britain.
+Some had served in the Roman army even before 408, and the Anglo-Saxon mercenaries serving in Roman Britain may have notified their ethnic relatives back in Germany that the Roman army had left: “This would be a good time for us to move into this part of the world.”

 King Arthur and the Battle of Mt.
 Badon